Conservation of Water Resources and Biodiversity

 Addressing Water Risks

 Every year, the Nabtesco Group evaluates the water risks posed to its major sites using the Aqueduct tool provided by the World Resources Institute and in reference to the “water vision” announced by the local municipalities.
-Based on the evaluation results obtained in FY2023, seven sites in China and two in Thailand out of 36 sites have high water risks.
+Based on the evaluation results obtained in FY2024, eight sites in China and two in Thailand out of 36 sites have high water risks.
 However, our facilities outside Japan exclusively utilize tap water, without drawing from underground sources or rivers.
 Also, the total amount of water used at the sites is minimal and so the impact of the water risks on Nabtesco is limited.
 Going forward, we will control the risks through ESH audits and monitoring of laws and regulations.

 In addition, to further promote action on water risks through the supply chain, we are conducting surveys on water use (water intake, wastewater, water quality, etc.) of Tier-1 suppliers in Japan and overseas, and evaluation of water risks using AQUEDUCT.
 Each supplier is analyzed and evaluated, with the results provided in the form of written feedback.
 We also visit specific suppliers directly and conduct interviews at web conferencing.
 This serves to enhance communication with suppliers while supporting knowledge sharing regarding environmental management and improved environmental stewardship.
 As well as engaging with suppliers, we actively participate in environmental and water related regional councils, exchanging information and conducting activities related to water conservation in order to maintain harmony with the local community.